-For the business market, Tuesdays and Thursdays are often the most favourable days for a live webinar.
-Part-time employees are often at work on these days.
+For the business market, Tuesdays and Thursdays are often the most favorable days for a live webinar.
+Part-time employees are often working during these days.
 In addition, there are generally fewer meetings on these days, which means more participants for the live presentation.

-The best time is around 10:00 or around 17:00.
+The best time is in the morning around 10H or in the afternoon at 17H.
 In other words, at the beginning or the end of the working day.
-At these times, employees often have some time available and it doesn't break the day.
+These hours are the best as employees often have some time available and it doesn’t break their day too much.
 The lunch break can also be a good time.

-For the consumer, Tuesday and Thursday are the best days for a live webinar, but then you should aim for the evening hours.
+For consumers, Tuesday and Thursday are the best days for a live webinar, but then should aim for the evening hours.

-Most people have had dinner around 20:00.
-They can then watch the online presentation or workshop.
-Or organise the webinar on working days around noon, so viewers can combine their lunch break with a webinar.
+Most people have finished dinner around 20H.
+They can watch online presentations or workshops.
+Or organize the webinar on working days around noon, so viewers can combine their lunch break with a webinar.

 Does your organization choose to broadcast a series of webinars?
-Then it is advisable to choose the same moment every time.
-If you broadcast them every week, month or quarter at a fixed time, the number of participants will increase.
+Then it’s advisable to do it on the same day and time each time.
+If you broadcast them every week, month or quarter at a fixed time, the number of webinar participants will increase.
 Webinars then become a fixed part of their schedule.

-Webinars are often used as a means of ad hoc communication.
-For example, some financial firms broadcast 'Breaking news' webinars about unexpected developments in the financial markets.
-At such times, consumers want to be ensured and put in the know of, for example, any changes in the bank's investment policy.
-With a breaking news webinar, a bank shows its authority and the consumer gains insight and confidence in return.
+Webinars are sometimes used as a means of ad hoc communication.
+For example, some financial firms broadcast ‘breaking news’ webinars about unexpected developments in the financial markets.
+At such times, attendees want to be ensured and put in the know of, for example, any changes in the bank’s investment policy.
+With a breaking news webinar, a bank shows its authority and the consumer gains insights and confidence in return.